darinz/ML/practice-1/p6/solution_p6.md

 ---

-**4. If you were to fit a linear regression model to this data, which of the following would be the most appropriate approach?**
+**Problem 4.
+If you were to fit a linear regression model to this data, which of the following would be the most appropriate approach?**

 *   (a) Fit a single linear model to all the data points.
 *   (b) Fit separate linear models for each time block (A, B, C).